jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Explainer

 Sadly, there was no Magos of Samos.
 There are plenty of scrolls found at Pompeii and Herculaneum.
 Scientists are just now starting to use CT scanners and machine learning to unlock their contents.
-So far, there are no lost ancient works found.
+So far, no lost ancient works have been found.

 Alas, the scene you just read is a fictional thought experiment—a glimpse into an alternate history where two of humanity's most transformative intellectual revolutions occurred simultaneously.